Sending Messages Ahead

 Our vulnerability to addiction and addictive behaviors was exposed and capitalized with the Ag Rev. Addictions are magnified by our innate preference for Efficiency.
 So, when a drive-up at McDonalds is most efficient, when a Happy Meal assists with parenting, our addictions are reinforced.
 It feels right.
 It is a truth.
 We are better for it.
 And it is killing us and compromising our kids.

 Our potentials for everything have been compromised.
-Except, perhaps for ever-greater achievements in hot dog eating contests.
+Except, perhaps for even greater achievements in hot dog eating contests.

 Larry Osborne and Bob Goff